TiBeN/15khz-arcade-pkg/README.md

 This repository provides:
--   a step by step guide to connect a CRT screen, patch and install a linux kernel and nouveau drivers, configure your Ubuntu and patch and compile Groovymame, a special version of the Mame emulator for use with 15khz CRT screens
+-   a step by step guide to connect a CRT screen, patch and install a linux kernel and nouveau drivers, configure your Ubuntu and patch and configure some emulators
 -   a `Makefile` to automate the download, patch, build, and installation of required parts
--   a set of scripts and tools like `resolution switchers` or emulator wrappers
+-   a set of scripts and tools like `resolution switchers` or `emulator wrappers`

 Note: If your goal is to dedicate a machine for this purpose (into a physical arcade cabinet for example) you should considere